director. producer. rule-of-three follower.

 Sriya Sarkar is a multidisciplinary director and creative impact producer.

 As a multidisciplinary director and producer, her work has been mounted at the Edinburgh Fringe and played at film festivals globally.
 She is a co-founder of the South Asian Sexual & Mental Health Alliance (SASMHA), a digital community for next generation South Asians across the diaspora, and launched their podcast, Brown Taboo Project.
-She is currently working on a short documentary about the impact of a legal loophole on a wrongfully incarcerated man, his daughter, and five generations of his family.

 Her creative work has contributed to winning clemency for the wrongfully incarcerated, amplifying millions of petition signers' voices for racial justice, and destigmatizing abortion through live comedy.